JunShern/moral-uncertainty/docs/main.md

 # Moral Uncertainty
-The `Moral Uncertainty` task is a benchmark for evaluating the ability of models to detect ethical disagreements.
+The `Moral Uncertainty` benchmark is a task for evaluating the ability of models to detect ethical disagreements.

 ## Task

-Our dataset contains 2,770 textual scenarios where a first-person character describes actions they took in some setting.
+Our evaluation dataset contains 2,770 textual scenarios where a first-person character describes actions they took in some setting.
 The task is to predict whether, according to commonsense moral judgments, the first-person character _should not_ have taken that action.

 | Example Scenario|
 |---|